Package 'mirai'

 cleanup

-[default TRUE] logical value, whether to perform cleanup of the global environment and restore loaded packages and options to an initial state after each evaluation.
+[default TRUE] logical value, whether to perform cleanup of the global environment and restore attached packages and options to an initial state after each evaluation.
 For more granular control, also accepts an integer value (see ‘Cleanup Options’ section below).

 output